-Effective October 9, Boulder Community Health is consolidating the majority of inpatient acute care services at Foothills Hospital, located at Foothills Parkway and Arapahoe Avenue in east Boulder.
-This includes surgery, imaging and laboratory services, and inpatient care for patients with heart disease, cancer, neurological issues and orthopedic injuries.
-There will be no changes in the range of services available, only the location.
-This is part of a consolidation of services at Foothills Hospital.
+On October 9, 2014, Boulder Community Health consolidated the majority of inpatient acute care services at Foothills Hospital, located at Foothills Parkway and Arapahoe Avenue in east Boulder.
+This included surgery, imaging and laboratory services, and inpatient care for patients with heart disease, cancer, neurological issues and orthopedic injuries.
+There was no change in the range of services available, only the location.
+This was part of a consolidation of services at Foothills Hospital.

-In addition, effective October 9, the Emergency Department at Boulder Community Hospital (1100 Balsam Ave.) will close.
-All emergency and trauma services will be relocated to Foothills Hospital (4747 Arapahoe Avenue) in Boulder.
+In addition, on October 9, the Emergency Department at Boulder Community Hospital (1100 Balsam Ave.) closed.
+All emergency and trauma services were relocated to Foothills Hospital (4747 Arapahoe Avenue) in Boulder.

 PO Box 9047

 Boulder, CO 80301-9047

 4747 Arapahoe Avenue

 The hospital is located at the northwest corner of Arapahoe and 48th Street, near Foothills Parkway in east Boulder.

 Click for a map and directions.

 Foothills Hospital is Boulder's main acute care hospital.
 It has 110 inpatient beds and is known for its outstanding cardiology, orthopedic and neurological services.
 The hospital has a 25-bed emergency department, an 18-bed intensive care unit and offers complete laboratory and imaging services, including CT and MRI scanners.
 Maternity services are also offered at Foothills Hospital.